You may ask yourself, “Is getting over addiction with nutrition possible?”

 Poor nutrition may cause hypoglycemia, low blood sugar, electrolyte imbalances, hormonal imbalances, brain damage, and a host of other regulatory issues.

 Usually, people who drink alcohol do not pay attention to their diet.
 Even those who were previously healthy let their good eating habits take a back seat to their addiction habits.
 Alcohol and other medications lead to chronic gastrointestinal (GI) tract problems that prevent nutrients from being absorbed efficiently in food.

 GI damage from substance use causes severe deficiencies in these essential nutrients:

-The National Institute of Drug Abuse (NIDA) has a full list of health consequences of drug misuse published you can use as a resource to learn more.
+The National Institute of Drug Abuse (NIDA) has a complete list of health consequences of drug misuse published you can use as a resource to learn more.

 The food we eat influences our brain functionality; the nutrients in food help produce and balance chemicals in the brain that control your mood, memory, and physical activity.
 In addition to treatment, a proper diet will help with anxiety, irritability, nervousness, stress, memory retention, food cravings, and sleep cycle.

 What and how to eat during recovery

 Nutritional therapy during rehabilitation will create a plan for you to follow a diet that balances the brain’s serotonin levels (a hormone that helps you relax).
 This includes consuming carbohydrate-rich foods, especially complex carbohydrates found in starchy foods, root vegetables, certain kinds of pasta, and bread.
 Though pasta and bread alone sounds great, you should consume complex carbohydrates with protein and plenty of fruits and vegetables to absorb the nutrients.